Is sales Tax Refunded Online? (Don’t Miss Out!)

 State-Specific Regulations and Variances

-- California: California allows consumers to claim refunds for sales tax paid on returned items directly from the retailer.
-If the retailer denies the refund, consumers can file a claim with the California Department of Tax and Fee Administration (CDTFA).
+- California: You can snag refunds for sales tax on returned items right from the retailer—no hassle.
+If they drag their feet, just file a claim with the California Department of Tax and Fee Administration (CDTFA) and get it sorted.
+Perfect for post-holiday returns this 2026 season.

-- New York: New York allows consumers to claim refunds for sales tax paid on returned items within 90 days of the purchase date.
+- New York: Those holiday returns stacking up?
+You can claim a refund for sales tax paid on returned items within 90 days of purchase—don’t miss out on getting your money back fast.

 Case Studies: